fbpx

 Switch Utilities And Notify

 This is also a good time to do an address change with the Post Office to make sure your important mail gets where it needs to go.
-Take the time to notify anyone that sends you important mail…. service providers, doctors, credit card statements, banking and investments statements, etc…
+Take the time to notify anyone who sends you important mail…. service providers, doctors, credit card statements, banking and investment statements, etc…

 Switching utilities and taking the time to notify people of an address change won’t delay your closing, but it is an important step in the closing process.